Green County sheriff's deputy placed on leave amid misconduct allegations

 Sturdevant has worked for the New Glarus Police Department and Green County Sheriff’s Office since 2001, according to his LinkedIn profile.

-New Glarus Police Chief Burt Boldebuck also didn't immediately respond to requests for comment Thursday afternoon.

-The claims include alleged misconduct during a river tubing trip and after-party at Studevant's home in 2013, as well as alleged incidents at a bar in 2010 and 2018.
+The claims include alleged misconduct during a river tubing trip and after-party at Sturdevant’s home in 2013, as well as alleged incidents at a bar in 2010 and 2018.

 Skatrud said he saw the email Thursday morning.
 He said he doesn’t have a timeline for the investigation but will look for an outside agency to investigate the claims, some of which would likely fall outside of Green County’s jurisdiction.